“I Have Called You My Friend.” How a Childhood Friendship Led Me to Know the Greatest Friend of All.

 Around the same time, Bridgette invited me to go to their church one Sunday.
 By this point, I was on a quest for the truth.
 I needed more information.
 There seemed to be a restless struggle inside me that wouldn’t go away.
 When I went, I didn’t find anything about how Jesus relates to being Jewish, but I did discover caring people filled with tremendous peace who genuinely seemed to have an interest in me and love for my people.
 While we were there, Bridgette introduced me to the pastor.
 I quickly began asking him all of my questions.
 He said he would like to spend some time answering me from the Bible.
 Could he come to my home with a couple friends?
 Even though the idea seemed a bit crazy to have a Christian pastor come to my home with his friends, the journalist in me was just too curious to know more, especially from people who spent their lives teaching others about God.
 Interested to know more, I agreed.

 A few days later, I found out that Becky was returning from New York where she had been living after recently eloping.
 We made a lunch date for the same day I was supposed to meet with the pastor.
 I picked her up and we went to a local cafe, where we spent a long time catching up before I noticed I was going to be late for the meeting with the pastor.
 I asked her if she didn’t mind coming back with me to my apartment and I would take her home after the meeting.
 She agreed.
 The pastor talked about sin, the need for forgiveness and heaven.
 It all seemed to go straight past me.
-All I could think about was, “If Jesus was Jewish, why isn’t there anything Jewish about the church?”
+All I could think about was, “If Jesus was Jewish and didn’t start a new religion, why isn’t there anything Jewish about the church?”
 “As I posed this question to the pastor, he didn’t know what to say.
 He showed me a small picture of Jesus standing outside a door, gently knocking.
 He told me Jesus was knocking on the door of my heart.
 Would I let him in?
 “No,” I said.
 I still had too many questions.
 “If Jesus was the Messiah, why did the holocaust happen?”
 Where is the peace the Messiah was supposed to usher in?,” I said, and “Why don’t the Rabbis believe?”

 The pastor acknowledged that he didn’t have easy answers for my tough questions.